Last Updated on May 2, 2025 by ReTurf

 Premium Turf includes lightly used turf or turf featuring special design elements such as a built-in thatch or root zone layer.
 These features enhance cushioning, support, and realism, making it an ideal choice for residential, commercial, or recreational installations.

-Both grades are recyclable and suitable for projects aiming to incorporate reclaimed materials into their construction scope.
+Both grades are suitable for projects aiming to incorporate reclaimed materials into their construction scope, while reducing waste in landfills.

 Earning Credits for Green Building Certification